Duplex Stainless Steel Storage Tanks & Pressure Vessels

 We have been fabricating API storage tanks and ASME Pressure Vessels from duplex stainless steels for decades.
 Our clients choose this material grade for the following reasons:

-• Corrosion resistance: They exhibit good resistance to localized corrosion such as pitting and crevice corrosion, as well as stress corrosion cracking, which can be problematic for other types of stainless steels.
+The unique combination of chromium and molybdenum provides exceptional resistance to localized corrosion, like. pitting and crevice corrosion, as well as stress corrosion cracking, which can be problematic for other types of stainless steels.

-• Cost efficiency: In many applications, duplex stainless steels offer a cost-effective alternative to nickel alloys and other high-performance materials due to their lower nickel content and comparable corrosion resistance.
+In many applications, duplex stainless steels offer a cost-effective alternative to nickel alloys and other high-performance materials due to their lower nickel content and comparable performance.

-• Wide range of applications: They are used in a variety of industries, including oil and gas, chemical processing, pulp and paper, desalination plants, and marine environments, due to their combination of strength, corrosion resistance, and cost-effectiveness.
+They are used in a variety of industries, including oil and gas, chemical processing, pulp and paper, desalination plants and marine environments, due to their combination of strength, corrosion resistance and cost-effectiveness.

 Request a Proposal